lleger/elixir-school/lessons/basics/enum.md

 ### sort

 Sorting our collections is made easy with not one, but two, `sort` functions.
-The first option available to us uses Elixir's term ordering to determine the sorted order:
+The first uses Elixir's term ordering to determine the sorted order:

 ```elixir
 iex> Enum.sort([5, 6, 1, 3, -1, 4])